-- What subjects do I require for the future career path I am considering? - Which subjects will I enjoy most and potentially gain the highest level of success in? - Should I choose general or Applied A levels or Applied courses such as the Cambridge Technical Level 3 Introductory Diploma, a BTEC Subsidiary Diploma, a CoPE level 3 course or a mixture of courses?
+- What subjects do I require for the future career path I am considering? - Which subjects will I enjoy most and potentially gain the highest level of success in? - Should I choose general or Applied A levels or Applied courses such as the Cambridge Technical Level 3 Introductory Diploma, a BTEC Subsidiary Diploma, an AQA Level 3 Certificates, a CoPE level 3 course or a mixture of courses?